Frequently Asked Questions

 Register your team with Georgia Envirothon following directions provided on the Registration page.
 The entities that prepare the resources material will be the entities that will construct and test your students during the competition.
 Study materials are the source of all questions used for the station examinations.

-If you, as an advisor, is new to the Envirothon, you are welcome to contact Jennifer Standridge at [email protected] on the Georgia Envirothon Council for assistance/clarification.
+If you, as an advisor, are new to the Envirothon, you are welcome to contact Envirothon President,Kimberly McCollum at [email protected] on assistance/clarification.
 Another good contact is your local Resource Conservation and Development (RC&D) office.

 12. How does the competition work?

-- Testing at both competitions involves visiting five stations, one for each study unit, located within easy walking distance from other stations at the competition site.
+- Testing involves visiting five stations, one for each study unit, located within easy walking distance from other stations at the competition site.

 - Teams move between competition stations in groups and transition when directed by the station coordinators.